 5. EXPERIENCE THE HAILIKU VILLAGE TOUR, CAVING AND CLIFF JUMP

-The discovery of the Hailiku Village cliff jump in the jungle-cave called ‘Mali Cave’ was all a bit of an accident for us.
-It was a strange old day, in which 50 members of the village, young and old, led us through the rivers, caves and watering holes of their community.
+The discovery of the Hailiku Village cliff jump in the jungle cave called ‘Mali Cave’ was a bit of an accident for us.
+It was a strange old day, in which 50 members of the village, young and old, led us through the rivers, caves, and watering holes of their community.

 The other adventure at Hailiku Village was a tour of the Itanub Cave.
 It’s a deep cave complex where the locals have built access ladders out of bamboo.
 A small, narrow entrance opens out into a huge room inside the cave.
 During the war, it’s said the Japanese used the caves in these regions to hide out when necessary.

 READ FULL BLOG POST: HAILIKU VILLAGE JUNGLE-CAVE CLIFF JUMP & VILLAGE VISIT IN MADANG